 - Bromocriptine (Cycloset, Parlodel), pramipexole (Mirapex), ropinirole (Requip), rotigotine (Neupro), and injectable apomorphine (Apokyn).
 These dopamine agonists are sometimes used instead of levodopa or can be added to it if needed.

 - Benztropine or trihexyphenidyl.
 These anticholinergic drugs are often used to treat younger patients who have tremor as the main symptom.

-- Propranolol (Inderol, InnoPran).
+- Propranolol (Inderal, InnoPran).
 This drug is also used to treat high blood pressure, heart disease, and migraine.

-Those taking levodopa/cardidopa may occasionally experience OFF periods in which their symptoms return.
-A new, powder form of levopoda (INBRIJA) has been approved which can be inhaled during those times to treat the symptoms.
+Those taking levodopa/carbidopa may occasionally experience OFF periods in which their symptoms return.
+There are treatment options during these periods including a powder form of levopoda (INBRIJA) which can be inhaled or the medications istradefylline (Nourianz) or safinamide (Xadago).